MicrosoftDocs/architecture-center/docs/guide/hpc/netapp-files-sas-content.md

 ### Components

 - [Azure Virtual Machines](https://azure.microsoft.com/products/virtual-machines): SAS Grid requires high memory, storage, and I/O bandwidth, in an appropriate ratio with the number of cores.
-Azure offers predefined VM sizes with lower vCPU counts that can help to balance the number of cores required with the amount of memory, storage, and I/O bandwidth.
+Azure offers predefined virtual machine (VM) sizes with lower vCPU counts that can help to balance the number of cores required with the amount of memory, storage, and I/O bandwidth.

   For more information, see [Constrained vCPU capable VM sizes](/azure/virtual-machines/constrained-vcpu).
 It's important to thoroughly understand what compute resources are available with *each* instance.
 To run SAS Grid on Azure with Azure NetApp Files, we recommended these instance types: